Boxing Day = The day (26 December) following Christmas Day, and celebrated as a bank

 Rule: will + infinitive (without to) OR 'll (= the contracted form of will) + infinitive (without to)

-For example: to be => It will be interesting. = Het zal interessant zijn.
+will be interesting. = Het zal interessant zijn.

-For example: to find => I'll find it. = Ik zal het vinden.
+'ll find it. = Ik zal het vinden.